ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 echo $((10 | 6))
 ```

 The bitwise exclusive OR (XOR) operation is similar to the bitwise OR.
-Here the logical OR is replaced by the **exclusive OR**.
-The exclusive OR returns "false" only if both operands are the same.
-In other cases, the result equals "true".
+You should replace the logical OR with the **exclusive OR** when handling the bits of the numbers there.
+The exclusive OR returns "false" only when both operands have the same values.
+Otherwise, it returns "true".

 Let's calculate the exclusive OR for the numbers 12 and 5.
-Here is their representation in the two's complement:
+First, represent them in the two's complement:
 {line-numbers: false}
 ```
 12 = 1100
 5 = 101
 ```

-We should supplement the number 5 to four bits:
+Then supplement the number 5 to four bits:
 {line-numbers: false}
 ```
 5 = 0101
 ```

-Perform a bitwise exclusive OR for each pair of bits:
+Perform the exclusive OR for each pair of bits:
 {line-numbers: false}
 ```
 1100